Ross Simon, owner of Bitter & Twisted Cocktail Parlour and co-owner of Little Rituals.

 I could sip a second one, but we have three more places to visit and need to exercise some serious pacing of our alcohol consumption.
-To be prudent, Simon and I opt to walk and ride the light rail between bars, and to mix our drink-sampling with food and plenty of water.
+To be prudent, Simon and I opt to walk and ride the Valley Metro Rail between bars, and to mix our drink-sampling with food and plenty of water.

-We meander to Valley Bar, the underground (literally—it’s in a basement) speakeasy that you enter through a back alley off Central Avenue and Monroe.
+We meander to Valley Bar, the underground (literally—it’s in a basement) speakeasy that you enter through a back alley off Central Avenue and Monroe Street.
 It’s cool and dark down here and, for Simon, the bar serves as a respite from the pressures of work.